kentik/custom-notification-templates/README.md

 ## Using Custom Webhook Templating

 [Using Custom Webhook Templating](docs/TEMPLATING_REFERENCE.md) provides comprehensive details on how notifications are being rendered and what syntax, variables, methods and functions are available.
+Additionally, refer to [EventViewModel Details reference](docs/EVENT_VIEW_MODEL_DETAILS_REFERENCE.md) to learn what kind of information is provided within the notifications.
 It can help you get familiar with how to develop new templates and how to customize your existing ones.

 ## How to Develop and Test New Template